The Ultimate Honeymoon Guide to South Africa

 Encompassing an area of approximately 19,485 square kilometres, which is roughly equivalent to the size of Israel or Wales, the park boasts a diverse range of ecosystems that support over 145 mammal species, including Africa’s Big 5 – Lions, Leopards, Buffalos, Elephants and Black Rhinos, as well as over 500 bird species.

-Where to Stay on Safari
+Where to Stay for a South African Honeymoon Safari

 Royal Malewane is an ultra-luxurious lodge in the Greater Kruger National Park, just perfect for the honeymoon of a lifetime.
 It offers six-star accommodations and the opportunity to watch elephants from the comfort of your private pool.